spdk/spdk/doc/applications.md

 This is still supported, but is considered deprecated in favor of JSON RPC configuration.
 See @ref jsonrpc for details.

-Note that `-c` and `-w` cannot be used at the same time.
+Note that `--config` and `--wait-for-rpc` cannot be used at the same time.

 ### Deferred initialization {#cmd_arg_deferred_initialization}

 SPDK applications progress through a set of states beginning with `STARTUP` and ending with `RUNTIME`.

-If the `-w` parameter is provided SPDK will pause just before starting subsystem initialization.
+If the `--wait-for-rpc` parameter is provided SPDK will pause just before starting subsystem initialization.
 This state is called `STARTUP`.
 The JSON RPC server is ready but only a small subsystem of commands are available to set up initialization parameters.
 Those parameters can't be changed after the SPDK application enters `RUNTIME` state.
 When the client finishes configuring the SPDK subsystems it needs to issue the @ref rpc_start_subsystem_init RPC command to begin the